Manohar-Kommi/Event_Driven_Data_pipeline/README.md

 - *DynamoDBFullAccess*: Allows Lambda to interact with DynamoDB tables.
 - *StepFunctionsFullAccess*: Allows Lambda and Step Functions to execute workflows.

+  Run The Following Command:

+  python3 IAM_roles_lambda.py

 Attach these policies to the IAM role, and note the ARN of the role, as it will be needed in the deployment scripts.

-### 3. Deploy Lambda Functions
+### 4. Deploy Lambda Functions for UserActivityControl

-Use the deploy_processing_lambda.py script to package and deploy your Lambda functions.
+Use the deploy_lambda_function.py script to package and deploy your Lambda functions.
 This script will:

 - Package the Lambda function code and dependencies.
 - Upload the package to S3.